BLOG

 ✅ Building cross-functional ownership, where legal, security, and product teams define acceptable geography per use case.

-This isn’t theoretical.
 Enterprise app teams, especially in regulated markets, are now incorporating geo-risk reviews as part of release governance.
-What used to be invisible is now considered essential.
+What was once invisible is now considered essential.

 Security has long been tied to access, authentication, and integrity.
 Now, geography joins that list.